derik-dot-net/Signed-Distance-Framework/README.md

 - Quaternion Rotation
 - Secondary Scaling
 - Remove Shapes from Batch
+  - Will require shapes located afterwards in the batch to have there batch indexes and local indexes reset.
 - Render Shapes without Batch
 - vBuffer Parser (Mesh to SDF Triangles)
 - Orthographic Support